chevere/xr-docs/introduction/installation.md

 ## System Requirements

-💡 XR system requirements can be found in the `composer.json` file.
+💡 Version specific XR system requirements can be found in the `composer.json` file.

 ### PHP